jieyibi/PIP-constraint/README.md

 Hi there!
 Thanks for your attention to our work!🤝

 🙋 We will attend NeurIPS'24 in person!
-Welcome to discuss with us!
+Welcome to stop by West Ballroom A-D#6106 and discuss with us!
+See you in Vancouver, Canada!

 This is the PyTorch code for the **Proactive Infeasibility Prevention (PIP)** framework implemented on [POMO](https://github.com/yd-kwon/POMO), [AM](https://github.com/wouterkool/attention-learn-to-route) and [GFACS](https://github.com/ai4co/gfacs).